ask-compu/CompuBot/README.md

 * CompuBot can run on Windows as long as Python 3.2 or later is installed.
 It's recommended to use the lastest version of Python to avoid the issues described above.

-Python dateutil is recommended but not required
+Python dateutil is recommended but not required, it can be installed with `sudo apt-get install python3-dateutil`

 Installation
 ------------